humdrum-tools/humdrum-documentation/guide/ch24/index.md

 ```

 Then we test this intermediate file for instances of "part-crossing"
-\-- using our earlier command pipeline:
+&mdash; using our earlier command pipeline:

 ```bash
 semits -x tempfile | ditto -s = | awk '{if($0~/[^0-9\t-]/)next}{if($1>$2) print NR}'